-New Versions -- The ASRC Secretary is responsible for periodically publishing a new version of the General Administration Manual(s) that has all prior changes incorporated into the manual(s).
+4. New Versions -- The ASRC Secretary is responsible for periodically publishing a new version of the Administration Manual(s) that has all prior changes incorporated into the manual(s).
 The new manual(s) shall be published under a new version number.

-Authority for Changes and Updates -- The information in this General Administration manual and its annexes may be changed under the direction of the ASRC Board of Directors, or ASRC General Membership.
-The majority of the changes to this document are envisioned to be made in a routine fashion via the Board of Directors.
-The ASRC Board of Directors or General Membership may recommend and must approve changes to this manual or any of its annexes.
-Changes shall take effect following the Board of Directors approval, or at such later date as agreed to at the time of approval.
+5. Authority for Changes and Updates -- The information in this Administration Manual may be changed under the direction of the ASRC Board of Directors, or ASRC General Membership.
+The majority of the changes to this document are expected to be made in a routine fashion via the Board of Directors.
+The ASRC Board of Directors or General Membership may recommend and must approve changes to this manual.
+Changes shall take effect following the Board of Directors approval, or on a predetermined date as specified at the time of approval.